 BarStarzz BTX is technically and visually very well crafted.
 The creator has taken the utmost care in providing an end-user good experience and satisfaction.

-Simple but demanding and effective calisthenics routines coupled with high quality HD videos plus the meticulous attention to details make this bar-workouts blueprint easy to follow and error/injury proof, allowing for tangible gains and setting a solid foundation for further progression later on.
+Simple but demanding and effective calisthenics routines coupled with high-quality HD videos plus the meticulous attention to details make this bar-workouts blueprint easy to follow and error/injury-proof, allowing for tangible gains and setting a solid foundation for further progression later on.

 Final Thoughts On BarStarzz BTX

-BarStarzz BTX 3.0 is an effective and very professional calisthenics blueprint designed to build your strength and performance in a short time without injury or set backs.
+BarStarzz BTX 3.0 is an effective and very professional calisthenics blueprint designed to build your strength and performance in a short time without injury or setbacks.

-It is beautifully produced and organized, with highly professional HD video tutorials, complete training manuals for you to keep, and a motivational social community of like-minded where to refer to and ask fro advice.
+It is beautifully produced and organized, with highly professional HD video tutorials, complete training manuals for you to keep, and a motivational social community of like-minded where to refer to and ask for advice.

-If you do not know where to start or have tried before without much to show for, BarStarzz BTX 3.0 professional system will give you all you need to quickly improve strength, skills, balance and coordination, along with an athletic physique.
+If you do not know where to start or have tried before without much to show for, BarStarzz BTX 3.0 professional system will give you all you need to quickly improve strength, skills, balance, and coordination, along with an athletic physique.

 Alternative Plans To BarStarzz BTX

 There are many calisthenic and street workout channels and programs out there, but only a few can go shoulder to shoulder with BarStarzz.
-Here is a list of the few options available produced with similar high standards:
+Here is a list of the few options available produced with similarly high standards:

 It is run by two real supermen, Sven the founder and El Eggs, alias Alex, and their videos are also highly professional, all the movements carefully explained with great accuracy.
-Their strength, style and execution are next to perfect.
+Their strength, style, and execution are next to perfect.

 Here is what these guys can do.
 Watch them in action on this promo trailer, not a tutorial.
 (Note: these are advanced routines, do not try them at home, not yet)

 A high quality down-under calisthenic YouTube channel founded by Daniel Vadnal from Melbourne, Australia, in 2010.
-His video tutorials are really professional, well thought of, long and articulate.
+His video tutorials are really professional, well thought of, long, and articulate.
 No detail is left uncovered to help you achieve the same level of skill and strength.